Property tax estimate

 How to calculate property taxes in Kansas

 To estimate property taxes in Kansas, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 1.34%, so a property valued at $500,000 would have an estimated annual property tax of $6,700.
+This page applies the state average effective owner-occupied rate of 1.21%, so a home valued at $500,000 produces a baseline annual estimate of $6,050.

 Kansas property taxes fund local schools and services, with rates that vary widely between counties and cities.